-September 28th, 2021 | Make Networking a Part of Your Career Development Plan: The Depth vs The Width of Your Network
+September 28th, 2021 | Make Strategic Networking a Part of Your Career Development Plan: The Depth vs The Width of Your Network.

-Have you ever thought to yourself: “Why do I have such a broad network and so many contacts, yet, for some reason I still cannot find a job?
+Have you ever thought to yourself: “I have such a broad network and so many contacts, yet, for some reason I still cannot find a job.
+Why is that?
 Asking around for opportunities, and no one gets back to me with proposals?
 Does no one open doors for me and create new career options for me?
 What did go wrong here?
 Do I have contacts in all the wrong places?
-Why did my friend — who is introverted and closed for people — get the next job, and I didn’t?”
-What mistakes in career development have I made?
+Why did my friend — who is introverted and closed for people — get the next job, and I didn’t?
+What mistakes in career development have I made?”

-The Width vs the Depth of Your Network As an Important Fact In Your Professional Development Strategy
+The Width vs the Depth of Your Network As an Important Fact In Your Professional Development Strategy.

-In practice, building bonds in professional life happens via engaging in common professional projects, spending time together, advising each other, talking regularly, chatting not only about projects but also failures and values, sending wishes for Christmas and New Year’s, etc.
+In practice, building bonds in professional life happens via engaging in common professional projects, spending time together, advising and mentoring each other, supporting each other regularly, chatting not only about projects but also failures and values, sending personalized wishes for Christmas and New Year’s, etc.

 Mind also that, according to the British anthropologist Robin Dunbar, we are physically incapable of having more than about 150 close contacts around us.
 Since building bonds takes a lot of time and effort, starting new friendships will automatically mean that some of the former contacts will get dusty.
 On the good side of things, building bonds is pleasant and much more rewarding than building a shallow, horizontal network!